ireneeming/python2/README.md

-# python_2
+# Python Basics

-Python Basics: A Practical Introduction to Python 3
+A Practical Introduction to Python 3